 The cancellation also effectively ended Canada’s likelihood of becoming a major and leading player in the aerospace industry.

-In 1996 a four-hour miniseries about the Arrow debacle was created for the Canadian Broadcasting Corporation and starring Dan Akroyd.
+In 1996 a four-hour miniseries about the Arrow debacle was created for the Canadian Broadcasting Corporation and starring Dan Aykroyd.
 It is listed as having the highest viewership ever for a CBC programme.